The ESTEEM Program

 Receipt of completed applications will be acknowledged by email.
 Late applications cannot be accepted.

-Classes will begin in early July of the same calendar year, with orientation taking place during the last week of June.
+Classes will begin in mid-summer of the same calendar year.

-The selection of the Naughton Fellows will be administered by the Naughton Fellowship Committee.
+The selection of the Naughton Fellows will be administered by the Naughton Fellowship Committee, with the University's diversity statement in mind.

 - the interest, ability, and potential of the candidate to study their chosen field;